 Function Generator, which can generate various types of pulse shapes

 Load a waveform from a file.
-With this function a MATLAB or ASCII (.CSV) file containing sample values can be downloaded to the AWG.
+With this function a MATLAB (.MAT), Binary (.BIN) or ASCII (.CSV) file containing sample and marker values can be downloaded to the AWG.

 Setting up Sequences of waveforms

+A number of M8190A demo examples for specific applications (e.g. CATV, Radar)

 The waveforms can be created, displayed and downloaded to the AWG either as command typed in on the command line prompt or using a graphical user interface where parameters can be entered.
 To launch the graphical user interface, type